High risk of direct exposure to E. Coli, Hepatitis A, bacteria, parasites, and Salmonella.

 If the spill is contained to a small area (like a single bathroom) and we can set up negative air pressure containment, you may be able to stay.
 However, for large scale backups affecting HVAC systems or main living areas, we strongly recommend relocating to a hotel for 24-48 hours.

-Yes, the "sewer gas" smell can contain hydrogen sulfide and methane.
+Yes, the 'sewer gas' smell can contain hydrogen sulfide and methane.
 While the smell itself is mostly a nuisance, high concentrations can be harmful.
 The bigger risk is the invisible airborne pathogens that accompany the smell.

 Pouring bleach on sewage does not remove the solids or the pathogens absorbed into porous materials like wood or drywall.
 Bleach is a surface disinfectant; it cannot penetrate structural materials where bacteria hide.
 Professional extraction and removal of affected materials is required.